rperi/speaker-embeddings-UAI-inference/README.md

 # speaker_embeddings_UAI_predict
-    Code for extracting speaker embeddings using x-vector as input (comes with pre-trained model) Extracts 2 disentangled representations from the x-vectors embed1 containing speaker information
+    Code for extracting speaker embeddings using x-vector as input (comes with pre-trained model).
+Based on unsupervised adversarial invariance technique
+    Extracts 2 disentangled representations from the x-vectors embed1 containing speaker information
         embed2 containing all other information